marnold316613/marnold316613/README.md

 Full Stack Developer
 --------------------

-Experienced (15+ years) C#, React, Node.js developer with a solid background in front/backend development.
+Experienced (15+ years) C#/ASP.NET Core, React/Angular/WPF, Node.js developer with a solid background in front/backend development.
 Passionate about continuous learning and staying updated with emerging technologies to drive innovative solutions and enhance user experiences.

 *   I'm based in Riverview, FL (near Tampa).
 *   See my portfolio at [Face detection APP using React with Node.js API backend and POSTGRESQL hosted in Heroku with automated builds and deploys via Github.](http://smart-brain-b76422ab6600.herokuapp.com/)
 *   You can contact me at [michael.arnold.316@outlook.com](mailto:michael.arnold.316@outlook.com)
 *   I'm currently working on [Improving the face detection application to give face counts and other object detection thru machine learning/AI.](http://smart-brain-b76422ab6600.herokuapp.com/)
-*   I'm learning advanced algorithms, Redux, Machine Learning/AI.
+*   I'm learning Redux, Machine Learning/AI.
 *   I'm open to collaborating on ASP.NET Core projects.
 *   I have worked on projects with a Clean Architecture design, https://github.com/jasontaylordev/CleanArchitecture
+*   I am highly experienced in writing integrations to various hardware devices in the medical and retail space.
+I have over 50 integrations written.
+*   I am also highly experienced working in various video systems, such as Avigilon, Hikvision, Milestone, Geovision, Hanwha, and others.
+Also experienced in working with thermal cameras and other imaging technologies.

 ### Skills